ditcraft/smartcontracts/README.md

 ## Contract Description
 ### KNWToken
-The KNWToken is a modified version of the ERC20 token, comparable to the [ERC888](https://github.com/ethereum/EIPs/issues/888) or [ERC1155 proposals](https://github.com/ethereum/EIPs/issues/1155).
+The KNWToken is a modified version of the ERC20 token, comparable to the [ERC1155](https://github.com/ethereum/EIPs/issues/1155) or [ERC1178 proposals](https://github.com/ethereum/EIPs/issues/1179).
 It has the following external interfaces:

  - `totalsupply()`
 	- returns the total count of KNW tokens
- - `totalLabelSupply(label)`
+ - `totalIDSupply(id)`
-	 - returns the total count of KNW tokens for a certain label
+	 - returns the total count of KNW tokens for a certain id
- - `balanceOfLabel(address, label)`
+ - `balanceOfID(address, id)`
-	 - returns the count of KNW tokens for a certain label of a certain address
+	 - returns the count of KNW tokens for a certain id of a certain address
- - `freeBalanceOfLabel(address, label)`
+ - `freeBalanceOfID(address, id)`
-	 - returns the free (non-locked) count of KNW tokens for a certain label of a certain address
+	 - returns the free (non-locked) count of KNW tokens for a certain id of a certain address
+ - `labelOfID(id)`
+	 - returns the string representation of an id
- - `labelsOfAddress(address)`
+- `amountOfIDs()`
-	 - returns the labels that a certain address has a token count for
+	 - returns the amount of ids that exist
- - `lockTokens(address, label, amount)`
+ - `lockTokens(address, id, amount)`
-	 - locks and returns the specified amount of KNW tokens for a certain label of a certain address to be used in a vote (*this function can only be called by a KNWVoting Contract*)
+	 - locks and returns the specified amount of KNW tokens for a certain id of a certain address to be used in a vote (*this function can only be called by a KNWVoting Contract*)
- - `unlockTokens(address, label, amount)`
+ - `unlockTokens(address, id, amount)`
-	 - unlocks specified amount of KNW tokens for a certain label of a certain address that were used in a vote (*this function can only be called by a KNWVoting Contract*)
+	 - unlocks specified amount of KNW tokens for a certain id of a certain address that were used in a vote (*this function can only be called by a KNWVoting Contract*)
- - `mint(address, label, amount)`
+ - `mint(address, id, amount)`
 	 - will mint new KNWTokens for the specified address (*this function can only be called by a KNWVoting Contract*)
- - `burn(address, label, amount)`
+ - `burn(address, id, amount)`
 	 - will burn KNWTokens of the specified address (*this function can only be called by a KNWVoting Contract*)

 Note that this contract doesn't have transfer functions, as KNW tokens are not transferable.